 As the Assessment Day you’ll attempt the bleep test first.
 If you pass this you’ll then be invited to complete the full physical assessment.

-All those who complete the assessment day will be invited to an interview at our Service Head Quarters in Kelvedon.
+All those who complete the assessment day will be invited to an interview.
 Your interviews will likely focus on:

 You will be invited to attend a medical examination, where you will be examined by a fire and rescue service doctor.
 You will also be asked to complete a questionnaire covering your medical history.